Justice Department Files Lawsuit Against Uber for Overcharging Passengers With Disabilities

 Seek Legal Assistance Today

-If you believe you have been discriminated against for having a disability, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you believe you have been discriminated against for having a disability, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.